 Add skills throughout the rest of your resume

 Feel like your management skills need a boost?
 You’re not alone.
-Even the greatest managers are always learning, always growing and looking for opportunities to build on what they know.
+Even the greatest managers are always learning, always growing, and looking for opportunities to build on what they know.
+In fact, continuous learning is one of the marks of a great manager!

 Here are some tried and true techniques for developing this skill set: